 Throughout your course work you'll need to write discussion posts and papers.
 What if you could use a discussion post as the start of a paper, though?
 Using discussion posts as the basis for a paper is a great way to develop ideas and save time.
 Join us to learn more about how you can develop a great discussion post into a fantastic paper.

-Become familiar with the writing process by visualizing it at various stages—from brainstorming and prewriting through the final draft and reflection.
-Students will see a sample paper from the first idea to conceptualization and completion and receive tips on each stage of the writing process.
+Become familiar with the writing process by visualizing it at various stages, from brainstorming to the final draft and reflection.
+Students will learn six steps of the writing process and tips for each step.

 Synthesizing, the act of integrating different sources to support your ideas, is essential to advancing your academic argument.
 Join this webinar to learn how to approach synthesis and thesis development in your draft, helping you to integrate both to improve your writing.